Azure-Samples/cosmicworks/src/CosmicWorks.Generator/readme.md

 # ``CosmicWorks.Generator`` data seeding library

-> *We are rebuilding cosmicworks as an open-source set of libraries and tools!
-Watch this repo and follow along as we work to v2 of this tool.*
+CosmicWorks is an open source set of tools and libraries to generate data quickly for your proof of concept or sample applications.

 ## Overview